Guseyn/trackql/README.md

 # trackql
 GraphQL Service in Node.js for Arc Cloud with SQLite database.

-# How to Run In Dev Mode
+# Run In Dev Mode

 `npm run dev`